top of page

 The verb 'seize' has an etymology rooted in Old French and Latin.
 It can be traced back to the Old French word 'seisir,' which was derived from the Latin word 'saisire' or 'sacire,' both of which meant 'to take possession of' or 'to grasp.'
 In Latin, 'saisire' was often used in legal contexts to describe the act of seizing property or assets.
 Over time, as Old French influence spread into Middle English, 'seisir' evolved into 'seisen' and later 'seisen' in Middle English.
 The word eventually settled into its modern form, 'seize.'
 Thus, the etymology of 'seize' reveals its historical association with the act of taking hold of something forcibly or quickly, often with a sense of urgency or determination, reflecting its origins in the concepts of possession and grasping from Old French and Latin.

-Quiz: Find the meaning of the verb seize:
+Find the correct meaning of the verb seize:

 Try Again!